pgmvp/tt2/README.md

 - file with prediction results;
 - `requirements.txt` file.

+Originally, `eda.ipynb` was too big to upload to GitHub, so I removed all outputs.
+Please, run it to see visualizations, in the same directory as `train.csv`.
 To install all the required packages run following command:

 `pip install -r requirements.txt`